More about me – A Wilde Ride

-In the end, I ditched all of the useless medications I was on and learned … gradually … to reclaim my broken nervous system, my identity and my dream.
+In the end, I learned … gradually … to reclaim my broken nervous system, my identity and my dream.
 I took a deep dive into the science behind the art of connection, emotional regulation and resilience.
 Understanding and practicing what I learned, gave me back my life.
 I am no longer a Muggle in a Magician’s world - I got my magic back with horses!

 And that, led me to an epiphany ...